svetoch-dev/helm-charts/charts/gitlab/README.md

     ```bash
     kubectl create secret generic gitlab-oidc-secret --namespace gitlab --from-file=provider=provider_secret_oidc.yaml
     ```
+4. Which buckets should be created for gitlab: lfs, artifacts, uploads, packages, backups, tmp.
-4. Map postgres SA in gitlab namespace to postgres via gcp Workload identity mapping
+5. Map postgres SA in gitlab namespace to postgres via gcp Workload identity mapping
-5. Map KSA for every gitlab service (like gcp-int-gitlab-webservice) with GSA in Workload identity mapping
+6. Map KSA for every gitlab service (like gcp-int-gitlab-webservice) with GSA in Workload identity mapping

 ## Checks:
 1. Check if is Workload Identity have right service account